Building School Community Partnerships Takes Work

 Holidays are also opportunities for community members and AMS to come together.
 Celo Community celebrates New Years Day and Easter on AMS’s campus.
 In turn, students often attend the community’s annual Halloween jack-o’-lantern bridge display.
 Celo Friends Meeting also offers a place for community and spiritual worship for many AMS students.

 Perhaps one of the strongest ties between the school and the community is through cooperative work.
 For several years now, Celo and AMS have shared the monumental task of taking care of their common spaces.
 Every October, students join Celo Community for their monthly work day to care for community’s rental homes, common buildings, and trails.
 Students work alongside community member clearing brush and repairing structures.

 This Saturday, the community will return the favor by coming to to AMS’s campus and help the school prepare for its annual Thanksgiving feast.
 Current parents of students will also attend and have the opportunity to meet community members that regularly interact with their middle schoolers.
-With rakes and loppers in hand, community members, parents, students an staff will face the cold autumn winds to beautify campus and prepare it for the over 150 people that regularly join us for Thanksgiving every year.
+With rakes and loppers in hand, community members, parents, students and staff will face the cold autumn winds to beautify campus.
+They will= prepare it for the over 150 people that regularly join us for Thanksgiving every year.

 Passing on a Shared History

 The work day also offer opportunities for student growth.
-For many middle schoolers, engaging adults they don’t know is scary, but once they work together, their fears quickly subside.
-Community members share memories of AMS from when they were a student, staff, parent or just visiting the school.
+For many middle schoolers, engaging adults they don’t know is scary.
+However, by working alongside those adults, their fears quickly subside.
+Community members share memories of AMS from when they were students, staff, parents or just visiting the school.
 Students learn that many of the school’s daily routines and annual events, new to them, are actually part of a long history shared by much of the community.
 They understand they are part of something larger than themselves that has been passed down from generation to generation.